FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Use cases: A Comparative Practical Guide for FM-G-CAM

 \subsection{Medical AI}

-Another very interesting and important area where the proposed approach can be utilised is in medical AI.
-According to the literature, CNNs are a popular approach in the field of medical AI for a variety of diagnosis modalities \cite{sarvamangala2022convolutional, irvin2019chexpert, salehi2020cnn, moon2020computer}.
-Therefore, an application of FM-G-CAM is explored in the diagnosis of chest X-Ray images.
-To this end, TorchXRayVision\cite{cohen2022torchxrayvision} weights are used for the DenseNet model\cite{huang2017densely}.
-Figure \ref{fig:xray-comparison} shows the explained outputs when classifying the images selected from the validation set.
-The samples show that the FM-G-CAM presents a holistic and singular saliency map that can replace all other class-based Grad-CAM saliency maps.
-Furthermore, FM-G-CAM comparatively visualises the saliency maps of the selected classes, portraying their relative importance, whereas Grad-CAM considers each class in isolation, completely neglecting the fact that they are all part of the same prediction result.
+Another important area where the proposed approach can be utilised is medical AI.
+According to the literature, CNNs are a popular approach in the field of medical AI for a variety of diagnostic modalities \cite{sarvamangala2022convolutional, irvin2019chexpert, salehi2020cnn, moon2020computer}.
+Therefore, an application of FM-G-CAM is explored for the diagnosis of chest X-Ray images.
+To this end, TorchXRayVision \cite{cohen2022torchxrayvision} weights are used for the DenseNet model \cite{huang2017densely}.
+Figure \ref{fig:xray-comparison} shows the explained outputs when classifying images selected from the validation set.
+The samples show that FM-G-CAM produces a holistic, single saliency map that can replace all other class-based Grad-CAM saliency maps.
+Furthermore, FM-G-CAM visualises the saliency maps of the selected classes comparatively, portraying their relative importance, whereas Grad-CAM considers each class in isolation, completely neglecting the fact that they are all part of the same prediction result.

 The clinical significance of this holistic fusion cannot be overstated.
 In the first sample in Figure \ref{fig:xray-comparison}, the model predicts `Enlarged Cardiomediastinum', `Atelectasis', and `Lung Opacity' with high probabilities ($<$94\%).
 Clinically, these are not competing, mutually exclusive diagnoses; they frequently co-occur as thoracic pathologies reflecting complex underlying disease states \cite{wang2017chestx, reddy2025cxr}.
 A standard Grad-CAM approach forces the clinician to view them in isolation, potentially causing them to miss the spatial relationship between the enlarged heart shadow and the adjacent lung opacities.
 By using FM-G-CAM, the $L_2$-normalised fusion presents a comprehensive pathological footprint.
 It mirrors the diagnostic process of a human radiologist, who does not assess an X-ray for one disease at a time but rather evaluates the entire radiograph for all contiguous abnormalities simultaneously, thereby aligning the XAI system more closely with user needs and clinical coherence \cite{e2024evaluating}.